Things can get a little baffling when you’re nearing the end of a long mix. But mix automation can help…

 That’s why it’s so common for engineers to painstakingly automate every syllable in a pop lead vocal to get the maximum impact of each word—it works.

 Here’s everything you need to know to get started right with your own mix automation.

 Mix automation in your DAW is the tool that makes your session look like someone drew all over it with MS Paint.

-For example: automation lets you draw in:
+For example, automation lets you record:

 - Dramatic sweeps of a filter’s resonance and cutoff frequency

 - The rate and feedback of your time-based effects

 - The depth or wet/dry mix of a modulation effect